benory/1520s-project-website/cloudflare/README.md

-# Error Report Worker
+# Error Report and Contact Worker

-This Worker receives the work-page error report popup, verifies the Cloudflare Turnstile token, maps the public popup field names to private Google Forms `entry.*` field IDs, and forwards the report to a Google Form.
+This Worker receives both the work-page error report popup and the site-wide contact popup, verifies the Cloudflare Turnstile token, maps the public form field names to private Google Forms `entry.*` field IDs, and forwards each submission to the same Google Form.
+The Category field distinguishes `Error report` submissions from `Contact` submissions.

 ## Required setup